-To ensure all athletes are given the same opportunity without perception or bias, athletes must NOT wear Representative or state attire of any kind to tryouts.
-This also allows players new to representative tryouts to feel comfortable and welcomed without the pressure of being in the minority that do not have rep attire.
+To ensure all athletes are given the same opportunity without perception or bias, athletes must NOT wear Representative or State attire of any kind to tryouts.
+This also allows players new to representative tryouts to feel comfortable and welcomed without the pressure of being in the minority that do not have representative attire.
 Please refer to page 9 for more information.

-Q) What happens if my child cannot attend 2 or more of the tryouts?
+Q) What happens if my child cannot attend any of the tryout sessions?